irishreilly/nomad-wsl/README.md

 * If user credentials or other sensitive data are added, end-to-end encryption is recommended using TLS at a load balancer and a TLS listener in the application itself.
 * During the development process the use of a code quality tool that also scans for security issues is recommended, along with a scanner for the image once it's built.
 * Regular security scans are recommended for the Nomad servers and clients, in addition to the endpoint of each application.
 Any RASP tool or agent would be good too.
 * Harden the operating system of any machine on which Nomad runs to enhance security.
-Remove unecesssary software and use systems such as AppArmor, SELinux, and Seccomp.
+Remove unecessary software and use systems such as AppArmor, SELinux, and Seccomp.
 * Avoid the use of untrusted Docker images and untrusted code.
 If you need to run such code consider a more secure container runtime like gVisor or Kata for sandboxing.
 * Incorporate security headers into applications, such as X-XSS-Protection, and along those lines, consider the use of CORS for integration and security purposes.
 * Always leverage secure networking, isolate apps via separate subnets (e.g. internal vs external or sensitive vs nonsensitive) and implement proper firewalls and rules.